Richard Bacon (broadcaster): Early life and education

-Richard Paul Bacon was born on 30 November 1975.
+Richard Bacon was born on 30 November 1976.

-He grew up in Mansfield, Nottinghamshire, and was educated at St Peter's Church of England Primary School on Bellamy Road, followed by two private schools, also in Nottinghamshire: at Wellow House School, a preparatory school in the village of Wellow, and then at Worksop College, a boarding school in Worksop.
-He studied business Studies with Electronics at Nottingham Trent University, but dropped out after a year.
+He was born and grew up in Mansfield, Nottinghamshire, and was educated at St Peter's Church of England Primary School on Bellamy Road, followed by two private schools, also in Nottinghamshire: at Wellow House School, a preparatory school in the village of Wellow, and then at Worksop College, a boarding school in Worksop.
+He studied business studies with electronics at Nottingham Trent University, but dropped out after a year.

 Career

 Bacon's first job in the media was as a reporter for BBC Radio Nottingham, notably on the programme The Beat.

 In February 1996, he joined L!VE TV as a reporter; this saw him being banned from the State Opening of Parliament, and having a beer thrown at him by Damon Albarn as he tried to interview him leaving a nightclub.

 Blue Peter

 Bacon's television break was as a presenter on the children's show Blue Peter, which he joined on 21 February 1997.
 He presented alongside Romana D'Annunzio, Katy Hill, Konnie Huq and Stuart Miles.
-On 19 October 1998, he was the programme's first-ever presenter to have his contract terminated in mid-season, after the tabloid newspaper News of the World published a report of Bacon taking cocaine.
+He was the programme's first-ever presenter to have his contract terminated in mid-season, after the tabloid newspaper News of the World published a report of Bacon taking cocaine.
 His tenure on the programme lasted just over 18 months.
-The then head of BBC children's programmes Lorraine Heggessey went on air to explain Bacon's dismissal to CBBC viewers.
-Bacon was required to return his Blue Peter badge upon his dismissal.

-On the 60th anniversary of Blue Peter, former presenter Peter Purves presented Bacon with a Blue Peter badge.
+The head of BBC children's programmes Lorraine Heggessey went on air to explain Bacon's dismissal to CBBC viewers.
+Bacon was required to return his Blue Peter badge.
+On the 60th anniversary of Blue Peter, former presenter Peter Purves presented Bacon with another Blue Peter badge.